 Because Kelly was deeply committed to finding effective treatments and a cure to neuroendocrine cancers, memorial gifts in Kelly’s memory can be given to the Neuroendocrine Tumor Research Foundation, 321 Columbus Ave Suite 5R, Boston, MA 02116 www.netrf.org.

-To send flowers to Kelly's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Kelly Taylor-Li, please visit our floral store.

 Neuroendocrine Tumor Research Foundation